-Amana Living has three day respite clubs for people living with dementia, including early onset dementia.
+Amana Living has three day respite clubs (6 day respite clubs from 3rd April 2018) for older people.
+Three are dementia specific, including early onset dementia.

 Under the guidance of our specialist dementia team, staff provide a safe and stimulating environment with therapeutic activities and outings tailored to meet the needs of our clients.